 I am passionate about empowering others to optimize movement patterns, relieve pain and prevent injury through movement.
 Outside of work I love going to the gym, taking walks in the sunshine, and water skiing!

-My name is Courtney, I am an assistant physiotherapist at Rouse Hill Physio.
+My name is Courtney, I am an assistant physiotherapist and Pilates instructor at Rouse Hill Physio.
 I am currently studying Physical Activity and Health Science at the Australian Catholic University, working towards becoming a physiotherapist.
 I have a special interest in helping people achieve their goals and improve their lifestyle.
 Outside of work I like to kayak, water ski and play soccer.

 My name is Kylah and I’m the head receptionist at Rouse Hill Physio.
 I have been doing aerial silks for the past two years and I love it!
 Like most people I love travelling and aim to travel to a new country every year.
 I love Boost juice, people watching and Harry Potter.